MejriY/MS2DECIDE/doc/Usage.md

 2. **Provide Input Files**
    - Specify the paths to the following required files:
-     - **Quantitative Data File**: A `.csv` file containing the quantitative data for your analysis.
+     - **Quantitative Table File**: A `.csv` file containing the quantitative data for your analysis.
 Ensure the file format is correct to avoid errors.
      - **MGF File**: A file containing mass spectrometry data in MGF format.
-     - **FBMN Title:** Provide a unique and descriptive title for your FBMN job. **Note**: A folder with this title will be created to upload the quantitative data and MGF file.
-Ensure the title you choose does not match the name of an existing folder.

    - Example paths:
      ```plaintext